Aeterio04/Aeterio04/README.md

 - 👋 Hi, I’m @Aeterio04
-- 👀 I’m interested in AI/ML
+- 👀 I’m interested in AI/ML as well as building robust backends
 - 🌱 I’m currently learning ML and django
 - 💞️ I’m looking to collaborate on personal as well as group projects
 - 📫 How to reach me ...